Sniddunc/MythicItems/README.md

 * Other modifiable attributes

 Planned Features:
+* Brewing Stand Recipes
-* Easier creation through the API
+* Easier API
 * Documentation
-* Potion Support

 The initial version of this plugin was made over the course of 3 hours, so there likely are some bugs.
 If you find any, feel free to report them, or to fix it yourself.
 Contributions are welcome.